Are You Contemplating Getting a Divorce?

 Financial support designation is usually the most contentious aspect of divorce.
 We will walk you through the separate guidelines for spousal support and child support establishment.
 This is important because you will want to have a competent divorce attorney who knows your rights work through the complex process and help you reach a reasonable outcome.

 Child Custody and Visitation

 Determining the status of the children is the most painful and emotional part of marriage dissolution or separations.
 There are many issues to consider when determining child custody and visitation and we will walk you through the process and help you determine the most advantageous custodial arrangement for your situation.

 Representation of Children in Divorce

 In some cases the state of Virginia provides for the appointment of a lawyer to serve as “guardian ad litem” for the child in a divorce proceeding.
 The court shall appoint a competent attorney-at-law as guardian ad litem to any child who is alleged to be abused or neglected.
 In all other cases, the court may appoint an attorney-at-law as guardian ad litem for a child if the court finds that the interests of the child are not otherwise adequately represented.
 Ms. Oram-Smith is certified by the Virginia Supreme Court to serve as Guardian ad Litem for children in custody and adoption cases.

-Under certain circumstances, the provisions of a divorce decree no longer suit your circumstances.
-Modifications addressing child custody support and visitation, and spousal support may be modified if the financial or living conditions of one of the parties changes significantly.
+Post divorce issues can arise when the provisions of a divorce decree no longer suit your circumstances.
+Modifications addressing child custody, support and visitation, spousal support and other considerations may be modified if the financial or living conditions of one of the parties changes significantly.

-The most common reasons for seeking post-divorce modifications are related to increases or reductions of income of either of the parties.
+The most common reason for seeking post-divorce modifications are related to increases or reductions of income of either of the parties.
 This would be pertinent to requests for revisions to spousal or child support.